Best Butter Injection for Turkey

 Injection Marinade

-- Add the chicken stock, butter, lemon juice, salt, peppers, and onion powder to a small saucepan and cook over medium-low heat until the butter has melted, do not boil.
+- Add the 1 cup chicken stock, 4 tablespoons salted butter, 2 tablespoons lemon juice, 1 teaspoon salt, ½ teaspoon ground black pepper, ½ teaspoon ground white pepper, and ⅛ teaspoon onion powder to a small saucepan and cook over medium-low heat until the butter has melted; do not boil.
 Allow the marinade to cool in the pan for about 15 to 20 minutes.
-You want it to cool down enough so it doesn't start cooking parts of the turkey but still be liquid enough to inject.
+You want it to cool down enough so it doesn't start cooking parts of the turkey, but still be liquid enough to inject.

 - Use a large kitchen injector to inject the marinade into the thickest parts of the breasts, thighs, and legs of the turkey.
 Add the marinade until it starts to flow back over the top of the skin.